Just had your baby? How to do first aid for a sore bottom

 You likely won’t be sore enough to realise why you feel out of sorts and grumpy.
 But you will find yourself fidgeting and wishing everyone would go home!
 It’s your body telling you to sit down (or even better lie down) to take the pressure off.

 So…..that’s what you NEED TO DO…. and while you do……

 E Is FOR ELEVATION

-Elevate If you can get your bottom higher than your heart the swelling will be drained back into your lymph system.
-Just 10 minutes with the weight off and elevation can make you feel like a new person.
+Elevate Ideally get your bottom higher than your heart so the swelling will be drained back into your lymph system.
+Just 10 minutes with the weight off will make you feel like a new person.
 You don’t have to be unproductive(!):